Kanji Swami: Renunciation and later life

 Kanji Swami became a Sthānakavāsī monastic in 1913 under Hirachanda.
 During the ceremony, while riding on an elephant, he inauspiciously tore his robe, which was later believed to be an ill omen for his monastic career.
 Being a believer in self effort for achieving emancipation, he quickly became a learned and famous monk and, backed by his seventeen renditions of the Bhagavati Sutra.
 He was known as "Koh-i-Noor of Kathiawar" (the gem of the Kathiawad region).

 During 1921, he read Kundakunda's Samayasāra, which influenced him greatly.
 He also studied writings of Pandit Todarmal and Shrimad Rajchandra.
 Other influences were Amritchandra and Banarasidas.
 During his discourses, he began to incorporate the ideas picked from these studies and began to lead a kind of double life, nominally a Sthānakavāsī monastic but referring to Digambara texts.

 His assertions that "vows, giving and fasting were ultimately worthless if performed without any understanding of the soul" did not endear him to the Sthānakavāsī community.
 He left Sthānakavāsī monastic life and proclaimed himself a celibate Digambara lay scholar at Songadh in Gujarat in 1934.

+Kanji Swami elaborated on the Kundakunda-narrative, first attested by Jayasena (ca. 1150–1200), by claiming that, in a previous life, he was present when Kundakunda visited Mahavideha receiving the teachings from Jina Simandhara which gave Kundakunda insight into the true nature of the soul.
+This presence was suggested to him by Campabahen Mataji, a female disciple, who said that she also had been present then.
 His lectures were recorded on tapes and have been published.
 His emphasis was on Nishcaya Naya, the higher level of truth, over Vyavahara Naya, ordinary life.

 Kanji Swami died on 28 November 1980 at Mumbai.

-Philosophy